alejandroCarvajalSarria/alejandroCarvajalSarria/README.md

 - 👋 Hi, my name is Alejandro Carvajal Sarria.
-- 👀 I’m interested in Frontend Web Developing.
+- 👀 I’m interested in Software Engineering.
-- 💼 I’m currently working as an Angular Frontend web developer.
+- 💼 I’m currently working as an Software Engineer @Fiserv.
-- 🌱 I’m currently enrolled in a Full Stack Development course.
 - 📫 How to reach me: programmeralek@gmail.com